Get

 Happy-go-lucky, loyal, friendly

 The West Highland White Terrier is a small, spunky dog with a long history.
 These dogs are commonly referred to as Westies.
 Westies have been around since the 18th century and have been prized for their personality, energy, and appearance.
 Today, the West Highland White Terrier is extremely popular due to their size and personality.
 These dogs will appeal to a broad audience, including small dog lovers, families, and people who appreciate purebred dogs with a rich past.
-The West Highland White Terrier is the 45th most popular dog breed, according to the American Kennel Club (AKC), out of 201 total breeds.
+The West Highland White Terrier is the 43rd most popular dog breed in 2023, according to the American Kennel Club (AKC), out of 201 total breeds.

 West Highland White Terrier Characteristics